bergplace/Dru/readme.md

-# DRU - blockchain analysis platform
+# Dru - blockchain analysis platform

 Creates and maintains a database with cryptocurrency blocks and provides a API for querying it.
 All contained in docker.